Udovychenko-Dmytro/PlayerPrefs-Runtime-Tool/README.md

 ### 1. **Download the Plugin**

-Clone the repository or download the latest release from GitLab.
+Clone the repository or download the latest release from GitHub.

 ```bash
 git clone https://github.com/Udovychenko-Dmytro/PlayerPrefs-Runtime-Tool.git